 - To a large mixing bowl, add the flour, cocoa, sugar, baking powder, baking soda, and salt.
 Use a hand mixer or just a spoon or whisk to combine these dry ingredients.

-- Add in the curdled milk, veggie puree, flax egg (or aquafaba) and vanilla.
+- Add in the curdled milk, veggie puree, apple sauce (or aquafaba or flaxseed egg) and vanilla.

 - Mix with a hand-mixer or hand whisk until combined, but don't overmix.